Ron Griggs

-Ron Griggs is an American politician and a Republican member of the New Mexico Senate representing District 34 since his December 11, 2012.
-He was elected to the seat in the November 6, 2012 general election but was appointed by Governor Susana Martinez to fill the vacancy caused by the resignation of Vernon Asbill days before the term ended.
+Ron Griggs is an American politician who served as a Republican member of the New Mexico Senate, representing district 34 from 2012 to 2024.
+He was elected to the seat in the November 6, 2012 general election but was appointed by Governor Susana Martinez to fill the vacancy caused by the resignation of Vernon Asbill, effective December 11, 2012.
 Griggs was previously Mayor of Alamogordo and owner of the Alamogordo Title Company.

 Education

 Griggs attended New Mexico State University Alamogordo and earned his BBA from New Mexico State University.

 Elections

 2012

 When District 34 Senator Vernon Asbill retired and left the seat open, Griggs ran in the June 5, 2012 Republican Primary, winning with 1,783 votes (57.5%) and won the November 6, 2012 General election with 9,647 votes (67.7%) against Democratic nominee Ellen Wedum, who had previously run for a New Mexico House of Representatives seat in 2006, 2008, and 2010.